What is a VPN?

 We also work with schools to prevent their web filtering being bypassed by students so that your family are protected on every device they use, at all times.

-Our team of Cyber Experts, including Jordan, work tirelessly to identify new online risks and trends to help parents gain control over cyber safety.
+Our team of Cyber Experts, including Jordan, work tirelessly to identify new online risks and trends to help schools gain control over cyber safety.

 Recently my 15-year-old son asked me what I thought was a simple question: “Can I stay with some mates for the weekend out in the country?”